 Similarly, WebFX's RevenueCloudFX platform helps clients track how ads translate into actual sales.

 These examples highlight why many agencies build proprietary dashboards—off-the-shelf tools often don't connect all the dots between ad spend and revenue.
+Working with a search engine marketing agency guide can help you evaluate which dashboard approach fits your business needs.

 Call Tracking Tools